 23 to 28 August This was the start of an interesting week without plans, and we began by setting off for a little village we had been told about called Ilfracombe, east, just the other side of Longreach.
 Its "Great Machinery Mile" of tractors and old engineeringequipment is known around Australia to tractor buffs.
 We had heard tales of the “happy hour” there, and the welcome given to travelling folk.
 Running later than we have ever done before (because of kangaroos) we rang ahead to ensure a berth, and luckily got the last bay available, next to the highway where the road trains thundered by regularly.
 We got there half way through the daily "happy hour" celebrations and most were on their third beer and the jokes were becoming predictably blue.
 Actually they were downright filthy, but the audience was extremely appreciative.
 It was very funny but we realised we were about one and half decades too early!
 Happy hour is a tradition we encountered at a couple of campgrounds lately and seems to be a Queensland tradition.

-And now, in complete contrast, with the desert well behind us, we settled down to a diet of tourism by travelling back and forth into Longreach – a day at the Qantas museum and a da
+And now, in complete contrast, with the desert well behind us, we settled down to a diet of tourism by travelling back and forth into Longreach – a day at the Qantas museum and a day at the Stockmen’s Hall of Fame sponsored by RM Williams.
+We were both totally absorbed at both museums and enjoyed ourselves immensely (contrary to our expectations).

 Qantas started life at Winton, soon moved to Longreach where they were

-rds for the caravan park.
+After three nights in Ilfracombe we moseyed a short distance east to Barcaldine and set up where happy hour is one of the advertising drawcards for the caravan park.
 We heard on the vine that a chap named Tom Lockie runs a day long 300km tour that, through his special connections, takes you to places you would not otherwise get to.
 He was part of the happy hour act, and at 7am the next morning we peeled off $280 and climbed aboard his Coaster bus for an extraordinary day.
 In some ways it epitomised the Australian bush experience.
 With the help of a local character (donkeys would have no hind legs in Barcaldine) Tom, who knows every bit of history about the place being an ex drover himself, makes seemingly innocuous things take on real meaning, it is fascinating indeed.
 An example.
 We were not ten minutes on our way when he stopped across the road from a very old, very ordinary and now very unused pair of gateposts.
 No, these were the posts that were the original town gates of Barcaldine.
-Meant for horse drawn wagons, cars going through (and especially if the gate was left open) were fined.
-After much lobbying the local Council provided a separate ramp and grid for the cars to use.
-Sure enough, there in the scrub were the remains of the grid.
-This dated back to about 1920, and whilst relatively recent in time, it’s simplicity is tantalising, and soon to be gone along with Tom himself.
-‘Who will tell the tale then?”we ask.
-To which the answer is a shrug of the shoulders.///
+Meant for horse drawn wagons

-ly art site where the cycle of life is represented by footprints etched into the rock.
+We visited one of the most inaccessible and yet well known aboriginal art sites.
+On a property called “Gracevale”, it is the only art site where the cycle of life is represented by footprints etched into the rock.
 It has been visited recently by Navajo elders from N America for whom the representation of the cycle holds special meaning.
 The art here is also unusual in that it is thought to represent the Milky Way, and the Southern Cross is clear to see.
 The next site we visited was Mailman’s Gorge with Gordon's Cave, site of a massacre.
 The tale is a familiar one in which a government surveyor is speared by a tribesman.
 The entire aboriginal group was driven into the cave and all of the men young and old, were then murdered.

 Now on private property, the ruined hotel site where the Cobb & Co coaches used to stop around 1890 is marked by the thousands of names of the travellers who whiled away a couple of hours by chiselling their details into Gray's Rock beside the old roadway.
 The roadway has gone now, except for parallel ridges of raised hard clay that can be traced through the scrub, where decades of hard wheels have compressed and hardened the surface.
 Rains have removed the material around the old ruts, leaving them now as ridges.